-With millions of searchable citations spanning 1861 to the present, the ProQuest Dissertations & Theses (PQDT) database is the most comprehensive collection of dissertations and theses in the world.
+This database is the world’s most comprehensive collection of dissertations and theses from around the world, spanning from 1743 to the present day and offering full text for graduate works added since 1997, along with selected full text for works written prior to 1997.
 Over 2.1 million titles are available for purchase as printed copies.
 Over 1 million are available in PDF format for immediate free download, and more than 70,000 new PDFs are added to the database each year from 700 academic institutions worldwide.

 EBSCOhost Mobile | Usage Help | Tutorial

 EBSCOhost's application is tailor-made for the smaller screens of mobile devices, and offers the most important EBSCOhost features and functionality, right in the palm of your hand!

 Education Full Text - Wilson | Usage Help | Tutorial

 NOTE: All Wilson databases moved to the EBSCOhost platform!
 Education Full Text™ provides full text of articles from over 350 journals as far back as 1996, in addition to indexing of more than 770 periodicals dating back to 1983.
 Content includes in-depth coverage of special education and more than 100,000 controlled and cross-referenced names of educational tests.
 Subject coverage includes adult education, multicultural/ethnic education, teaching methods and much more.